c9s/fsrename/README.md

 ## Filter Options

-- `-match` match option filters the files and directories based on the given regular pattern.
+- `-match` pre-filter the files and directories based on the given regular pattern.
+- `-contains` pre-filter the files and directories based on the given string needle.
 - `-file` only for files.
 - `-dir` only for directories.
 - `-forext` find files with matched file extension.